 The platform is only half the equation.
 How you use it determines whether video interviews actually improve your hiring outcomes or just digitize a broken process.
 Here are the practices that matter most:

 Standardize your questions.
-The 2025 IJSA study was clear: async video interviews only produce reliable performance signals when questions are standardized and rubrics are defined.
-Don't wing it.
+According to the 2025 IJSA study, async video interviews only produce reliable performance signals when questions are standardized and rubrics are defined.
 Create a question bank for each role type and use the same questions for every candidate at the same stage.
-Platforms like VidCruiter and Spark Hire have built-in question libraries that enforce this consistency automatically.
+VidCruiter and Spark Hire both have built-in question libraries that enforce this consistency automatically.

 Keep one-way recordings short.
 Three to five questions with 60-90 second response windows is the sweet spot.
-Anything longer and completion rates drop.
+Completion rates drop with anything longer.
 Willo and Spark Hire both let you set response time limits per question.

 Test the candidate experience yourself.
-Record a practice interview from the candidate's side before going live.
-If the platform requires an app download, complex permissions, or unclear instructions, your no-show rate will reflect it.
-The best platforms - Hinterview and Willo especially - require zero downloads from candidates.
+Record a practice interview from the candidate’s side before going live.
+App download requirements, complex permissions, or unclear instructions will show up in your no-show rate.
+Hinterview and Willo require zero downloads from candidates - a meaningful advantage in competitive hiring.

 Watch for deepfake risks.
-As AI-generated video becomes more convincing, video interview fraud is an emerging concern - particularly for remote roles where the candidate never meets anyone in person before their start date.
-Platforms with identity verification features and proctoring (VidCruiter offers video proctoring) add a layer of protection.
+AI-generated video is becoming more convincing, and video interview fraud is an emerging concern - particularly for remote roles where the candidate never meets anyone in person before their start date.
+VidCruiter’s video proctoring features add a layer of protection for high-stakes hiring.

-Don't let the interview become your bottleneck.
-If scheduling back-and-forth is eating more time than the interviews themselves, the problem isn't the video platform - it's everything upstream.
-Pin's automated scheduling handles calendar coordination, confirmations, and rescheduling so your team spends time evaluating candidates, not chasing them.
+Don’t let the interview become your bottleneck.
+If scheduling back-and-forth is eating more time than the interviews themselves, the problem isn’t your remote interview platform - it’s everything upstream.
+Pin’s automated scheduling handles calendar coordination, confirmations, and rescheduling so your team spends time evaluating candidates, not chasing them.

 Frequently Asked Questions